OGGM/oggm/docs/ice-dynamics.rst

-Parabolic shape with one degree of freedom, which makes it particularly useful for the bed inversion .If :math:`S` and :math:`w` are known:
+Parabolic shape with one degree of freedom, which makes it particularly useful for the bed inversion.
+If :math:`S` and :math:`w` are known:

 .. math::